 The proposal values Reynolds at $56.50 per share, of which $24.13 would be in cash and $32.37 would be in BAT shares, representing a premium of 20 percent over the closing price of Reynolds common stock on October 20, 2016, and an enterprise value of $93 billion.

 Cravath is representing British American Tobacco in connection with the transaction.

-The Cravath team is led by partners Philip A. Gelston, David J. Perkins and Ting S. Chen and includes associates Daniel R. Satin, Chere C. See and Claudia J. Ricciardi on M&A matters; partner Alyssa K. Caples and associate Lillian C. Bond on corporate and securities matters; partner Andrew W. Needham, Of Counsel Michael L. Schler and associate Peter W. Rogers on tax matters; partner Stephen M. Kessing and associate Matthew G. Jones on financing matters; partner Eric W. Hilfers and practice area attorney Nicole F. Foster on executive compensation and benefits matters; partner Christine A. Varney, senior attorney Jesse M. Weiss and associate Margaret Segall D’Amico on antitrust matters; partner John D. Buretta and associate Morgan J. Cohen on regulatory matters; partner David J. Kappos and associate Jason M. Sandler on intellectual property matters; and senior attorney Annmarie M. Terraciano on environmental matters.
+The Cravath team is led by partners Philip A. Gelston, David J. Perkins and Ting S. Chen and includes associates Daniel R. Satin, Chere C. See and Claudia J. Ricciardi on M&A matters; partner Alyssa K. Caples and associate Lillian C. Bond on corporate and securities matters; partner Andrew W. Needham, Of Counsel Michael L. Schler and associate Peter W. Rogers on tax matters; partner Stephen M. Kessing and associate Matthew G. Jones on financing matters; partner Eric W. Hilfers and practice area attorney Nicole F. Foster on executive compensation and benefits matters; partner Christine A. Varney and senior attorney Jesse M. Weiss on antitrust matters; partner John D. Buretta and associate Morgan J. Cohen on regulatory matters; partner David J. Kappos and associate Jason M. Sandler on intellectual property matters; and senior attorney Annmarie M. Terraciano on environmental matters.
 Ethan Kim also worked on M&A matters and Christopher C. Gonnella also worked on executive compensation and benefits matters.